Skip to content

 Behavior

 • Resource attributes become tags. host.name, service.name and every other resource attribute is folded onto each datapoint, so downstream sinks can group by origin.
 Per-datapoint attributes win on key collisions.
+This is what PRTG, Nagios, Prometheus, the web UI and the cloud sink read, and it is unchanged.

 • Pass-through naming.
 Ingested metric names are forwarded unchanged; nothing is renamed or prefixed.